ndilanwil/tetris_demo/README.md

 Building a Tetris like game application with the use of html, css and javascript(nodejs in this case)

 ## Description
-The main aim of this project, was to test our javascript and web development skills by creating a Tetris Clone The aim of the game is to make the maximum score possible.
+The main aim of this project, was to test my javascript and web development skills by creating a Tetris Clone The aim of the game is to make the maximum score possible.
 The score, levels and lines are added in function of the number of lines cleared
 For a line to be clear, All the row inside the playground must be filled